 Milton’s ripping winds combined with deadly storm surges flattened west and central Florida homes, flipped cars and stripped power lines.
 It also added to the destruction caused by Helene.
 Florida Governor Ron DeSantis had ordered emergency crews to work around-the-clock to remove debris caused by Helene ahead of Milton’s arrival.
 Much of it still remained as Milton made landfall.

-The hurricanes have added to the brewing political storm as the US presidential election is in full swing.
-Donald Trump has made false claims that the Biden administration “stole Fema money… so they could give it to their illegal immigrants that they want to have vote for them this season.”
+The hurricanes added to the brewing political storm as the US presidential election goes full throttle.
+Donald Trump claimed in false accusations that the Biden administration “stole Fema money… so they could give it to their illegal immigrants that they want to have vote for them this season.”

-Kamala Harris, who is running against Trump, responded by saying his remarks are “the height of irresponsibility and, frankly, callousness”.
+Running against Trump, Kamala Harris retorted that his remarks are “the height of irresponsibility and, frankly, callousness.”.

 A Lifeline for Floridians

-“We see you, we hear you, and help is on the way,” Biden said in a speech in Tampa.
-“This funding will go directly toward getting power back on and making sure Florida’s infrastructure is stronger and more resilient in the face of future storms.”
+“We see you, we hear you, and help is on the way,” Biden declared in a Tampa speech.
+“This funding will go directly to turning power back on and making sure Florida’s infrastructure is stronger and more resilient in the face of future storms,” he added.

 Biden Pledges

-The $500 million will be funneled through the Federal Emergency Management Agency (FEMA) and other federal agencies to assist state and local governments in restoring electricity and repairing damaged utilities.
-The money will also be used to fortify power grids to better withstand future hurricanes, which are becoming more frequent and intense due to climate change.
+The $500 million will be allocated through the Federal Emergency Management Agency and other federal agencies to state and local governments to recover electric service and repair damaged utilities.
+It will also strengthen power grids so they can more readily withstand increasingly frequent and intense future hurricanes fueled by climate change.

 Restoring Power, Rebuilding Lives

-For Floridians, the announcement couldn’t come at a better time.
-In some rural areas, power outages have persisted for weeks, creating major challenges for families and businesses.
-Hospitals have been relying on backup generators, and many households have been left without refrigeration or air conditioning in the sweltering heat.
+For Floridians, the good news could not have come at a better time.
+It has been weeks since power has been out to some rural areas, and this situation has presented huge challenges for families and businesses.
+For the most part, hospitals have had to operate with back generators, while many families were left without refrigeration or air conditioning in the sweltering heat.

-Maria Sanchez, a resident of Fort Myers whose home was left without power for nearly a month, expressed relief at the news.
-“We’ve been struggling to get by, especially with young kids and elderly family members in the house,” she said.
-“It’s good to know that help is finally on the way.”
+Maria Sanchez of Fort Myers has been without power for nearly a month.
+So, she was relieved to hear what happened this time.
+“We have been trying to get by with young kids and elderly family members in the house, so it would’ve been good to know help was finally on its way.”

-The federal aid package is designed to speed up recovery and ensure that Florida’s energy infrastructure is more resilient in the future.
-In addition to repairing damaged power lines and substations, the funding will support the modernization of grid technology to help utilities respond more quickly to outages.
+The federal aid package is focused to accelerate recovery and make Florida’s energy infrastructure stronger in the future.
+But, aside from repairing damaged power lines and substations, funding will also support upgrades in grid technology to enable utilities to respond better to outages more quickly.

-The President’s announcement has garnered bipartisan praise, with Florida’s Republican Governor Ron DeSantis expressing his gratitude for the federal assistance.
+Bipartisan praise was received from the announcement given by the President, with Florida’s Republican Governor Ron DeSantis thank the federal assistance.
 “We welcome this critical funding, which will help our state recover faster and ensure Floridians have the resources they need to rebuild their lives,” DeSantis said in a statement.

 Biden Pledges